NuGet/docs.microsoft.com-nuget/docs/Guides/Install-NuGet.md

 >
 > Because there are a few breaking changes introduced in NuGet 3.2, [https://nuget.org/nuget.exe](https://nuget.org/nuget.exe) points to the latest stable NuGet 2.x release to prevent CI systems from potentially breaking at this time.

-### Compatibility with Mono
+<a name="compatibility-with-mono"></a>

+## Mac OSX and Linux

+On Mac OSX and Linux, there are two ways to run NuGet:

+1. Install the [.NET Core SDK](https://www.microsoft.com/net/download/core), which includes NuGet capabilities.
+Downloads are also listed on [github.com/dotnet/cli](https://github.com/dotnet/cli).

-Though not fully-supported as yet, the NuGet command-line executable (version 3.2 and above) will run on Mac OS X and Linux systems when the Mono runtime is installed with a few limitations:
+1. Install [Mono](http://www.mono-project.com/docs/getting-started/install/) and then use the nuget.exe command-line executable for Windows (version 3.2 and later) from [nuget.org/downloads](https://nuget.org/downloads).
+Running NuGet on Mono is subject to the following limitations:

     - Commands tested to work:
         - Config
         - Delete
         - Help
         - Install
         - List
         - Push
         - SetApiKey
         - Sources
         - Spec

     - Partially-working commands:
         - Pack: works with `.nuspec` files but not with project files.
         - Restore: works with `packages.config` and `project.json` files but not with solution (`.sln`) files.

     - Commands that do not work:
         - Update

 ### Related topics